Nguyễn Ngọc Loan: Career

-In June 1965, when Kỳ became prime minister of South Vietnam, he promoted Loan to colonel and appointed him director of the Military Security Service.
-This was followed within a few months by an appointment to director of the Central Intelligence Organization, giving Loan simultaneous control of both military intelligence and security.
+In June 1965, when Ky became premier of South Vietnam, he promoted Loan to colonel and appointed him director of the Military Security Service.
+This was followed within a few months by an appointment to director of the Central Intelligence Office, giving Loan simultaneous control of both military intelligence and security.
 He was further made director general of the Republic of Vietnam National Police in April 1966.
-Holding these positions enabled Loan to wield immense power, and he supervised the suppression of the early 1966 uprising of Kỳ's rival General Nguyễn Chánh Thi and dissident Buddhists.
-When Kỳ agreed to become vice president to Nguyễn Văn Thiệu in 1967, the former relied on the support Loan provided for him in order to retain power.
+Having these positions enabled Loan to wield immense power, and he supervised the suppression of the early 1966 uprising of Ky's rival General Nguyễn Chánh Thi and dissident Buddhists.
+When Ky agreed to become vice president for President Nguyễn Văn Thiệu in 1967, the former relied on the assistance Loan provided for him in order to retain power.

 Loan was a staunch South Vietnamese nationalist, refusing to give Americans special treatment in his jurisdiction.
 For example, in December 1966 he rejected the arrest of Saigon mayor Van Van Cua by American military police and insisted that only South Vietnamese authorities could arrest and detain South Vietnamese citizens.
-He also insisted that U.S. civilians, including journalists, fell under South Vietnamese jurisdiction while in Saigon.
+He also insisted that U.S. civilians, including journalists, were subject to South Vietnamese jurisdiction while in Saigon.
 Loan's uncompromising stand caused him to be regarded as a troublemaker by the Presidency of Lyndon B. Johnson.
 Loan was also skeptical of the U.S. CIA-backed Phoenix Program to attack and neutralize the clandestine VC infrastructure.

-Loan's men were also involved in the arrest of two VC operatives on 15 August 1967 who had been engaged in sending out peace feelers to U.S. officials behind the back of the South Vietnamese in an initiative code-named Buttercup.
-His stand against such "backdoor" dealing, and his opposition to releasing one of the communist negotiators, reportedly angered the Americans, and forced them to keep both him and the South Vietnamese better informed of diplomatic dealings involving their country.
+Loan's men were also involved with the arrest of two VC operatives on 15 August 1967 who had been engaged with attempting peace negotiations with U.S. officials without the participation of the South Vietnamese in an initiative code-named Buttercup.
+His opposition to such surreptitious dealing, and his opposition to releasing one of the communist negotiators, reportedly angered the Americans, and forced them to keep both him and the South Vietnamese better informed of diplomatic dealings involving their country.

-Loan was an accomplished pilot—he led an airstrike on VC forces at Bù Đốp in 1967, shortly before he was promoted to permanent brigadier general rank.
-The Americans were displeased at his promotion, and Loan submitted his resignation shortly thereafter.
+Loan was an accomplished pilot—he commanded an airstrike on VC forces at Bù Đốp in 1967, soon before he was promoted to permanent brigadier general rank.
+The Americans were displeased at his promotion, and Loan submitted his resignation soon thereafter.
 The South Vietnamese cabinet subsequently rejected Loan's resignation.